How to call our APIs

 They MUST be kept private and cannot be exposed to your front-end code or mobile apps.

-We recommend giving these tokens a short expiration time (a few minutes), and generate a fresh one on every use.
+We recommend giving these tokens a short expiration time (a few minutes), and generating a fresh one on every use.

 2. Customer tokens are for your frontend code and mobile apps, and allow acting on behalf of a single shop customer.